yarko/mobile-first/README.md

 We much prefer that huboard makes easy drag of issues into milestones, and that it has separate task and milestones views.
 HuBoard also provides richer filters.
-We're actually using huboard.com at the moment on the repo, with just the waffle.io api for specifying the *nice* badges, but coded to the more complete (and also hardcoded) set which huboard.com uses.
+We were going to using huboard.com on the repo, with just the waffle.io api for specifying the *nice* badges, but coded to the more complete (and also hardcoded) set which huboard.com uses.
-In a kludgy sort of way, we have the best of both.
+Between the two webhooks, we lost (yes! lost) issues - deleted - so we've disconnected waffle.io for the time being.

-* please do not login to waffle.io for this project (it will break labels if you move something).
+We'll see for a short while how huboard behaves.

 * just use huboard.com or github for managing tasks.

-This actually inspires us to look closely at the github API soon (a good excuse for a golang project, don't you think?).
+This inspires us to look at the github API soon and build our own tool, properly (a good excuse for a golang project, don't you think?).

 ----